 Do Deer Eat Petunias?
 Petunias are popular flowering plants.
-This genus contains 20 species that originated in South America.
+This genus contains 20 species that originate from South America.

-Petunias prefer to grow in areas receiving 5-6 hours of adequate sunlight.
+Petunias prefer growing in areas receiving 5-6 hours of adequate sunlight.
 They need to be watered twice daily during the hot summer months.

-However, during the winter season, the plant becomes dormant, so they do not need much water.
+However, during winter, the plant becomes dormant, so they do not need much water.

 Deer are herbivores as they feed on various vegetation, including grass, stems, and leaves of different plants.